Program MakeMap

 }

-For a more simple way to open the map, open the album description with the jAlbum HTML editor and make a link to the the OSM_Map.html file, like this <a href="OSM_Map.html" target="_blank"a>Open the OpenStreetMap</a>
+For a simpler way to open the map, open the album description with the jAlbum HTML editor and add a link to the OSM_Map.html file, for example:

 The Main window